caltechlibrary/acacia/htdocs/help/package-layout.md

 acacia/connections.py
 ---------------------

 The connections object parses and structures DB connection data for use by SQLite3 and MySQL 8.
-It allows the use of connection strings in the settings.ini file limitting the number of variables that need to be managed.
+It allows the use of connection strings in the settings.ini file limiting the number of variables that need to be managed.

 acacia/doi.py
 -------------

-The doi object models metadata related to retriving objects from a DOI.
-This includes accessing the CrossRef/DataCite API via `doi2eprintxml` and accessing EPrint data via SSH scripts on the EPrints host
+The doi object models metadata related to retrieving objects from a DOI.
+This includes accessing the CrossRef/DataCite API via `doi2eprintxml` and accessing EPrints data via SSH scripts on the EPrints host

 acacia/eprints.py
 -----------------